archer884/war-is-a-racket/src/chapter_3.md

 In the World War, we used propaganda to make the boys accept conscription.
 They were made to feel ashamed if they didn't join the army.

 So vicious was this war propaganda that even God was brought into it.
-With few exceptions our clergyment joined in the clamor to kill, kill, kill.
+With few exceptions our clergymen joined in the clamor to kill, kill, kill.
 To kill the Germans.
 God is on our side... it is His will that the Germans be killed.

 And in Germany, the good pastors called upon Germans to kill the allies... to please the same God.
 That was part of the general propaganda, build up to make people war conscious and murder conscious.